dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 Again this is also a great opportunity for some photography, especially the view from the Svalbard Church.

 Next up is a whale safari.
 You'll go down to the dock, board a ship, and be given some boiler suits similar to the sledding.
 From then on you'll sail quite far north in search of belugas and humpback whales.
 These are not always visible so don't be too disappointed if you don't see one, but the feeling of being on a ship this far north is still an incredible one.
+There are probably fewer than 100 people on the planet as far north as you are at this point!

 {% include image.html url='/assets/svalbard/ship-view.jpg' caption='The amazing view from the ship' %}